dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: I haven't called methods from a separate class in a while.
 I need to review.
 I got kind of frustrated; I've been snowed in and not really feeling it today.
 I did about 1 1/2 hours today for the AleCulator2 project.
 I worked a long time on the zipToCounty app yesterday...probably why I'm not feeling it today.

+### Day 6: January 9, 2017

+**Today's Progress**: Generally cleaned up.
+Added event handling, and successfully called methods from another class.
+It is now an actual functioning ABV calculator!

+**Thoughts**: I'm getting better at knowing how/when to call methods just generally.
+The UI thing is beating me up.
+I need to figure out the Layout Managers...like really figure them out.